 Kent’s MA in Roman History and Archaeology is designed for students who wish to adopt a twin-tracked approach to the past by using both historical and archaeological evidence.

 Roman civilisation produced one of the largest empires of the ancient world.
 The Roman Empire had one of the most advanced technologies of the ancient world, producing major architectural, cultural and artistic achievements.
 The extensive remnants left behind enable us to recreate and understand Roman culture thousands of years later.

 Our Department of Classical & Archaeological Studies contains one of the largest concentrations of experts in Roman History and Archaeology with experts in Pompeii, Rome, Egypt, as well as in the study of artefacts and of ancient medicine.
 You spend your first term at our beautiful campus overlooking the Roman and Medieval city of Canterbury, just one hour from London.
 While in Canterbury, you gain training in research skills in both Roman History and in Archaeology.

-The second term is based in Rome, at the campus of the American University of Rome, where you study the sites and museums of ancient Rome.
+The second term is based at Kent's Rome School of Classical and Renaissance Studies, at the campus of the American University of Rome, where you study the sites and museums of ancient Rome.
 All teaching is in English.
 The experience of staying in Rome and studying the city brings into focus new ideas and a new perspective of the ‘Eternal City’.

 Information for international students